MossGallo/Capstone/README.md

 * I can drop-out from climb that I have been accepted or waitlisted.

-### As Climb Leader :
+### As a Climb Leader :

 * I can set-up and edit a user account/profile.

-* I can add, update or delete a posted climb in the calender.
+* I can add, update or delete a posted climb in the calendar.

 * I can see who has applied to my posted climbs and view the applicant's profile.